Skip to main content

 If you see “This app isn’t verified”

-Proceed by selecting Advanced, then continuing to your application to complete the flow.
+This warning only appears if you chose External in Step 2 — Internal apps never show it.
+If you do see it, proceed by selecting Advanced, then continuing to your application to complete the flow.

 warning